vicplusplus/cooldown-manager-sdPlugin/README.md

 3. The plugin now listens for keybinds you've set.
 When pressed, the server communicates with the plugin to potentially reset the timer.

+4. For available keys and their names, check this file: https://github.com/boppreh/keyboard/blob/master/keyboard/_canonical_names.py

 ### Troubleshooting:

 - Ensure symbolic link creation in the Stream Deck directory and WebSocket server setup were successful.